Deceptrax123/Raw-YOLOv5-Wheat-Heads/README.md

 # YOLOv5

-This repository is a part of Negative-Transfer-Mitigation.
+This repository is a part of <a href="https://github.com/Deceptrax123/Negative-Transfer-Mitigation">Negative-Transfer-Mitigation</a>.
 It contains various config and helper files required to train a custom YOLOv5 model using Ultralytics and test the results on AI Crowd.